LeMimit/foxy-changelog/README.md

 ### calendar-conventional-commit-foxy

-To manage the version with a version based on the calendar.
+To manage version based on the calendar.
 The supported convention is YYYY.MM.Patch with Patch a number not 0-padded starting to 1. (example: 2024.01.1).

 Rules: